Old World Wisconsin

 Old World Wisconsin is an open-air museum located near Eagle, in Waukesha County, Wisconsin, United States.
 It depicts housing and the daily life of settlers in 19th-century Wisconsin, with separate areas representing the traditions of different ethnic groups who settled in the state.
 Costumed interpreters portray the occupations and chores of typical settlers of the time.

 Overview

 Opened in 1976, the museum is owned and operated by the Wisconsin Historical Society.
 The largest outdoor museum of rural life in the United States, it encompasses approximately 480 acres (2.4 km^{2}) of rolling wooded hills.
 It is adjacent to the Kettle Moraine State Forest South Unit.
 It contains more than 60 historic structures, ranging from ethnic farmsteads with furnished houses and rural outbuildings to an 1880s crossroads village with traditional small town institutions.
-Ramsey barn contains a gift shop, the historically inspired Brewhouse demonstrates historic brewing and offers samples of the daily brew.
-The Creamery offers a selection of lunch options, snacks, sweets and frozen custard.
+Additional structures at the Welcome Center offer guest amenities and experiences, such as the historically inspired Brewhouse and historic Wittnebel's Tavern, which demonstrates historic brewing and offers samples of the daily brew.
 An event space is located in the octagonal Clausing Barn.
-Trams run between the Scandinavian and Life on the Farms, and Crossroads Village Areas.
+Guests are also able to purchase a selection of lunch options, snacks, sweets and frozen custard in the Crossroads Village at the Creamery building.
+Trams run between the Scandinavian Homesteads, Life on the Farms, Crossroads Village, and Welcome Center areas.

+In 2026, construction was completed on a new 10,000-square-foot Welcome Center, with expanded gift shop and restroom areas moved from Ramsey Barn.
+Guests are able to purchase souvenirs, books on Wisconsin and 19th century history, crafts, and items produced on site, such as yarn made from Old World Wisconsin sheep.